-It was during this work that we realized that Rich hadn’t ordered the material for the stair rails.
+It was during this work that we realized that our contractor hadn’t ordered the material for the stair rails.
 And since we kept changing our mind about the benches and the trim that would run around the outside, it meant that I had to take another trip to the Pro Desk to order more stuff.
-I’ve gotten to know Allison quite well, and she’s been very helpful during this process.
+I’ve gotten to know the Pro Desk folks quite well, and they’ve been very helpful during this process.

 As of this writing, I’ve placed two orders through the Pro Desk (and ran them through the bid room, since it is part of a larger project), canceled some items, and swapped some items.
 I had to pay a 15% restocking fee on the swapped items, since they were special order, but that didn’t turn out to be that much money.